I have always been fascinated by looking inwards — by the sense that what happens inside us shapes how we show up in the world and the work we do.

 But I needed something, so I kept at it.
 Slowly I found something that worked for me.
 As I found my way with mindfulness, I found that I wasn't so overwhelmed by anxiety.
 At the same time, I began to discover my ability to see more clearly what was happening inside me and to feel more comfortable in my own skin.

-These days I'm most interested in what works for people.
-This has to do with what they really want.
-I have an open-minded approach and love working with people to discover what works for them.
+These days I’m most interested in what really works for people who care deeply about what they do — especially when the pressure of responsibility leaves them stretched thin.
+I take an open-minded approach and love working with people to discover what genuinely works for them.
 I am fascinated by how we learn as individuals and what makes the difference for meaningful learning.
 Curiosity and compassion seem to be key ingredients.
 So is space.
 Space to learn, to play, to rest, to grow.

 My approach is that of a coach and a guide.
-I know the territory well.
-And I know that in the end, if you really want to learn, you have to find your own way and be your own guide.
-I can help you do that.
+I know the territory well, and I understand that meaningful work brings both purpose and pressure.
+In the end, if you really want to learn, you have to find your own way and be your own guide.
+I can support you in finding that.

 It's not a problem if you find this sort of thing difficult.
 I love working with people who have tried things like mindfulness and meditation and for one reason or another found that it didn't work for them.
 We can work it out together.